jupyterhub/nbgitpuller/docs/index.md

    ```{image} _static/nbgitpuller-link-generator.png
    ```

-2. The link is clicked.
+2. A user clicks the link, and the content is pulled into a live Jupyter session.

    ```{image} _static/nbgitpuller-demo.gif
    ```